Your test results and next steps

 If your test results were negative, and you were exposed to a person who has or may have COVID-19:

-You can come out of self-isolation 14 days after you were last exposed to a person with COVID-19, if you have no symptoms or your symptoms have been improving for at least 24 hours and you don't have a fever (your temperature remains lower than 37.8 C without the use of medication).
+You can come out of self-isolation after 14 days if you have no symptoms or your symptoms have been improving for at least 24 hours and you don't have a fever (your temperature remains lower than 37.8 C without the use of medication).

 If your test results were negative, and you were NOT exposed to a person with COVID-19:

 - If you have symptoms, stay in self-isolation.
+Children or those requiring support with daily living can isolate together with a caregiver.
 You can come out of self-isolation 24 hours after your symptoms are gone.
+If your symptoms change or worsen, get tested again as soon as possible.

-- If you have no symptoms, you do not need to self-isolate.
+- If you have no symptoms, you do not need to self-isolate, but should continue to self-monitor for symptoms.
+Get tested again if you develop symptoms.

 You are not required to provide a negative test result in order to return to work, school, or other activities.